biasvariancelabs/FAIR-EO-CD-benchmark/README.md

 ## Summary

-Code and experiments for the paper, *Trustworthy benchmarking of methods for change detection in remote sensing*, by Tadej Tomanič, Alice Baudhuin, Jan Sotošek, Jure Brence, Panče Panov, Nikola Simidjievski, and Dragi Kocev (currently under review).
+Code and experiments for the paper, *A comprehensive and trustworthy benchmark of AI methods for change detection in Earth observation*, by Tadej Tomanič, Alice Baudhuin, Jan Sotošek, Jure Brence, Panče Panov, Nikola Simidjievski, and Dragi Kocev (currently under review).

 This study presents a standardized benchmark for change detection in Earth Observation, developed as part of the OSCARS-funded [FAIR-EO](https://oscars-project.eu/projects/fair-eo-fair-open-and-ai-ready-earth-observation-resources) project.
 The framework is integrated into the [AiTLAS](https://github.com/biasvariancelabs/aitlas) toolbox.